mqlight/nodejs-mqlight/README.md

 * `callback` - (Function) (optional) callback to be notified of errors & completion

-Returns true if if the message was sent or false if the message was not yet sent because the network could not accept it or because the client was not in a connected state.
+Returns true if if the message was sent.
+Returns false if the message was not yet sent, because either the network could not accept it, or the client was not in a connected state.

 ### mqlight.Client.subscribe(`pattern`, [`share`], [`options`], [`callback`])